PAPERZILLA

 How Paperzilla works

-Paperzilla continuously monitors research sources, filters new papers against your topic, and delivers the results where your research workflow already happens.
+Paperzilla continuously monitors research sources, filters incoming papers and research data against your topic, and delivers the results where your research workflow already happens.

 01